EricSchles/book_tools/shortform.md

 ###Getting started with requests

 The requests library is extremely powerful and very high level.
-It can be used for a whole bunch of things.
-Before we talk about how we use it, let's talk about some reasons why we'd use it.
+Before we talk about how we'll use it, let's discuss some reasons why we'd use it.
 The common reasons I've seen for using requests is there is some data served somewhere on the internet that people at your organization care about.
 For my work fighting slavery, we've often wanted to store the content of a website we think is encouraging or creating human trafficking.
 We want to do this for a few reasons, but the most important one is to gather complete and robust evidence because often times this data can be deleted, lost or destroyed.
 If that happens then a vital piece of an investigation may be lost.
 Another common reason I've seen is for collecting statistics that another website posts, but that isn't publicly available in another format easily.
 The other big reason only happens in large government agencies.
 This is the case when a certain process publishes regular reports from a database, but you can't find anyone who has access to the database, but you need the data.

-There's one common theme here - there is data that is publicly or semi-publicly available that you'd like to be able to manipulate or store locally, and this data is updated overtime.
+There's one common theme here: there is data that is publicly or semi-publicly available that you'd like to be able to manipulate or store locally, and this data is updated overtime.

  The requests library allows you to do some very important things, we'll only talk about two of the methods in the library - `GET` and `POST`.
 It is assumed that you already know object oriented programming, so if you don't please go check out the resources I listed above so that you know how classes, objects, and data structures work.

  ###Working With GETs And POSTs

- __Note__: For this section of the text please refer to `making_requests.py` and `test_server.py` in chapter1 in the github repo.
+ __Note__: For this section of the text please refer to `making_requests.py` and `test_server.py` in [chapter1 of this text](https://github.com/EricSchles/book_tools/tree/master/code/chapter1).

- A `GET` request is one that asks the server for some data.
-A `POST` request is one that sends some data to the server.
-They are easily to do in the requests library and have specific uses.
+ A `GET` request asks the server for some data.
+A `POST` request sends some data to the server.
+They are easy to do in the requests library and have specific uses:

  The canonical `GET` request is something like visiting a web page - the html that is rendered by your browser was by a `GET` request (more often than not).